ianbloom/autoGoogleMaps/README.md

 Then, we query the list of dashboards for dashboards with the same name as the subgroups.
 If these dashboards exist, we capture their dashboard ID, and if not, they are created.

 On the subgroup dashboards, we create a Google Maps widget with map points corresponding to devices in the subgroup.
 The menu widget contains a single link, which refers the user back to the root group dashboard.
+The NOC widget contains information about all the devices in the subgroup.

-Finally, on the root dashboard, we create a Google Maps widget with map points corresponding to subgroups (i.e. states in the USA), and a menu widget which contains links to each of the subgroup dashboards.
+Finally, on the root dashboard, we create a Google Maps widget with map points corresponding to subgroups (i.e. states in the USA), and a menu widget which contains links to each of the subgroup dashboards as well as a NOC widget that describes the health of all subgroups.

 ### Still to be done...